 These will rank according to their Scalability, Hardware support, Location Independence, Security, Storage, and Networking.

-1. Amazon Web Services (AWS): All eyes in the cloud market have been on Seattle-based AWS for the past decade and is the most popular IaaS from its very beginning.
+All eyes in the cloud market have been on Seattle-based AWS for the past decade and is the most popular IaaS from its very beginning.
 Compatibilities being Windows, Linux, and container with a good front-end management interface.
 It supports NoSQL, relational databases, and Big Data.
 With EC2 providing scalable computing capacity.
 Eliminates your need to invest in hardware up front so that you can develop and deploy applications faster.

-2. Microsoft Azure: Microsoft Azure is a cloud computing service that provides both SaaS (Software as a Service) and IaaS.
+Microsoft Azure is a cloud computing service that provides both SaaS (Software as a Service) and IaaS.
 Created by Microsoft for structuring, testing, deploying, and monitoring services and applications via the global network of Microsoft-managed data centres.
 Those who business around Windows will want to use this solution.
 But, Microsoft Azure does a decent job on Linux as well.
 It lacks a little in an impactful execution when compared to AWS.

-3. Google Cloud Platform (GCP): Google’s Cloud Platform is also stepping up its focus on the business customer segment.
+Google’s Cloud Platform is also stepping up its focus on the business customer segment.
 GCP similarly provides both temporary storage and persistent disks.
 They later on added more providers to its partner program, boosting the number of MSP partners that can facilitate cloud support to customers.
 Google has added its enhancements, like load balancing, extended support for OS, live migration, faster persistent disks et cetera.
 It is one of the most promising cloud players and is gaining its ground at a fast rate.

-4. Alibaba Cloud: Alibaba is covering up its customer’s needs at rocket speed.
+Alibaba is covering up its customer’s needs at rocket speed.
 It is more dominant in China, naturally, but the cloud computing giant is worth keeping on solution providers’ radar as it is gaining its momentum.
 China’s most significant public cloud provider said in October that it would invest $15 billion into global tech research facilities across China, Russia, Singapore, Israel and the U.S., which could challenge U.S.-based tech companies that have led regarding technology research investments in the past, including rival AWS.

-5. IBM Cloud: With an equally helpful integrated client experience and an enormous breadth and depth of enterprise-software expertise.
+With an equally helpful integrated client experience and an enormous breadth and depth of enterprise-software expertise.
 IBM recently upgraded on many levels recently.
 For example, its IBM Cloud Developer ToolsCLI version 1.3.0, Kubernetes versions in IBM Cloud Container Service, Data-in-use protection on IBM Cloud using Intel SGX, and many other upgrades leading to a significant inclination in its ranking.

 Last but not the least, Cloudify IaaS is a close 6th followed by companies like VMware, Fujitsu, and Rackspace.
 Also, continually working on providing better and economic Infrastructure as a Service.
 Cloudify is an open-source software cloud and NFV orchestration tool by GigaSpaces Technologies.
 Later on, spun off into its own company in July.